-YUI Compressor is a tool for minifying CSS code.
 Minification or compression means removing all unnecessary characters, such as spaces, new lines, comments without changing the functionality of the source code.
 During development and debugging, these characters make code easier to read.
 At the production stage they only increase the size of code to be transferred.

-To create a File Watcher
+Create a File Watcher

-In the Settings/Preferences dialog (Ctrl+Alt+S), click File Watchers under Tools.
+In the Settings/Preferences dialog Ctrl+Alt+S, click File Watchers under Tools.
 The File Watchers page that opens shows the list of already configured File Watchers.